shaefner-usgs/easy-web-forms/README.md

 ## Inline Content

-To render additional HTML content associated with a form control next to the control, include the ancillary content inside a `<div>` with the class 'form-meta' and set the ancillary content's class to the 'name' value of the form control.
+To render additional HTML content associated with a form control next to the control (e.g. an image preview for a 'file' type `<input`), include the ancillary content inside a `<div>` with the class 'form-meta' and set the ancillary content's 'class' to the 'name' value of the form control.
 For example:

 ```html
 <div class="form-meta">